georgezzeng/Articles/2022-02-22-ML-and-Image-Analyses-for-Livestock-Data.md

 storing tens of thousands of images of cows requires significant computational resources.

-By utilizing HTCondor through a collaboration with the [Center for Highthroughput Computing](https://chtc.cs.wisc.edu/), the Digital
+By utilizing HTCondor through a collaboration with the [Center for High Throughput Computing](https://chtc.cs.wisc.edu/), the Digital
 Livestock Lab has been able to focus their time and money on the livestock.
 Specialized to handle computational work that can be split into many pieces and run in parallel, image analysis aligns well with the ideal HTCSS workload.